H4NM/PythonProjects/README.md

 Allows for encoding of input with desired number of shifts.
 For decoding a message, prints all possible combinations incase the number of shifts is unknown.

 ### Minesweeper.py
-Not an infosec oriented py.file.
+Not an infosec oriented project.
 Used pygame to construct my own version of Minesweeper as a coding challenge.
+Intended to enable a start screen in which the number of tiles could be chosen as different difficulties.
+In addition, there's also room for increasing the number of mines spawned.
+Although, that would most likely conflict with user experience.
 ![alt text](https://raw.githubusercontent.com/H4NM/PythonProjects/main/images/minesweeperpic.png)